pfych/wrenBot/README.md

 ## Support & Maintenance

 Please contact me via Discord @Puffycheeses#0001 or via email attached to this Github account.
-If you have any problems with the bot please create a Github issue.
+If you have any problems with the bot or suggestions please create a Github issue.